CompuTec/computec-docs/docs/processforce/user-guide/ingredient-declarations/ingredient-settings/overview.md

 # Overview

-Some ingredient attributes significant in ingredient declaration creation process can be predefined.
+Certain ingredient attributes that play a crucial role in the ingredient declaration creation process can be predefined.

 :::info Path
     Administration → Setup → Ingredients